suparna-khamaru/applitools_hackathon_submission/README.md

 ## Components of Test Framework

+- **Uses Junit for running the tests

 ### 1. Tests

   Consists of:
-- Test 1
+    - Task 1
-- Test 2
+    - Task 2
-- Test 3
+    - Task 3

 ### 2. Actions